So You Want to Create B2B Buyer Personas … Now What?

 - Product connection: What are their pain points?
 How do they feel about your solution?

-- Buying insights: How do they approach the purchase decision?
+- Buying insights: How do they approach the customer journey?

 - Segment insights: How is their company type different from other types?